jamesaduncan/osom.guide/src/services.md

 ---
 OSOM services and the network of interactions they form are one of the two key parts of OSOM, the other being the [executive](/executive).

-The service network does the heavy lifting for the organisation, and delivers against the user needs that the organisation attempts to address for third parties or the needs that arise through tackling those.
+The service network does the heavy lifting for the organisation.
+It delivers against the user needs that the organisation attempts to address for third parties or the needs that arise through tackling those.

 They're not end-to-end silos or a transaction.
 They are discrete capabilities that can be assembled as components by other, increasingly higher-order capabilities, ultimately to present those customer journeys to users.